alexarje/sensing/book/week2.md

 2. Stop whenever you hear something interesting
 3. Write a note on why you stopped and what was interesting
 ```

 ### Steven Feld and Acoustemology

 [Steven Feld](https://en.wikipedia.org/wiki/Steven_Feld) (1949–) is an American anthropologist and ethnomusicologist known for his pioneering work on the relationship between sound, culture, and perception.
-Feld introduced the concept of *acoustemology* as a blend of "acoustics" and "epistemology" to describe how knowledge and experience are shaped through sound and listening.
+Feld introduced the concept of *[acoustemology](https://en.wikipedia.org/wiki/Acoustemology)* as a blend of "acoustics" and "epistemology" to describe how knowledge and experience are shaped through sound and listening.

 Acoustemology emphasizes that listening is not just a sensory act but a way of knowing and engaging with the world.
 Feld’s research, particularly with the Kaluli people of Papua New Guinea, demonstrates how sound is deeply embedded in social life, memory, and identity.
 He explored how environmental sounds, music, and language are interconnected, and how communities use sound to make sense of their surroundings.

 Key aspects of acoustemology include:

 - **Sound as Knowledge**: Understanding that sound is a primary medium for learning, communicating, and relating to place.
 - **Cultural Listening**: Recognizing that listening practices are shaped by cultural context, history, and environment.
 - **Sonic Identity**: Investigating how communities define themselves and their spaces through distinctive soundscapes and musical traditions.

 Feld’s work encourages researchers and listeners to consider how sound shapes experience and meaning, and how listening can be a method for understanding both local and global cultures.
-Acoustemology has influenced fields such as anthropology, sound studies, and ethnomusicology, expanding the ways we think about the role of sound in human life.

 ## Sound objects

-The soundscape concept describes complex sonic environments.
-Now, let us "zoom in" and investigate specific [sound objects](https://en.wikipedia.org/wiki/Sound_object), distinct, coherent units of sound, typically in the range of 0.5 to 5 seconds.
+After having considered soundscapes more broadly, let us "zoom in" and investigate specific [sound objects](https://en.wikipedia.org/wiki/Sound_object) in more detail.
+The development of this concept came before that of soundscapes, coming out of a French "school" of composers and theorists.

 ### Pierre Schaeffer and the Sound Object

 The concept of sound object was proposed by the French composer and musicologist [Pierre Schaeffer](https://en.wikipedia.org/wiki/Pierre_Schaeffer) (1910–1995).
 He is renowned for pioneering [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te), a form of electroacoustic music that uses recorded sounds as raw material.
 Throughout his work, Schaeffer's work laid the foundation for modern sound design, electronic music, and auditory research, influencing generations of composers and sound theorists.

-The sound object is at the core of Schaeffer's theoretical work.
+The sound object&mdash;*l'objet sonore* in French&mdash;is at the core of Schaeffer's theoretical work.
 His argument was that when listening to sound, we do not hear the continuous sound but that our perception is grouped into a series of separate sound objects with specific properties.
 When we perceive speech, we hear words, not single phonemes.
-When we hear music, we hear tones and short phrases that fuse into "chunks" of sound.
+When we hear music, we hear tones and short phrases that fuse into "chunks" of sound, typically in the range of 0.5 to 5 seconds.

 Schaeffer also introduced the idea of *reduced listening* as a way to focus on the intrinsic qualities of sound *itself* rather than its source (sound-producing objects and actions) or semantic meaning.
 This includes a sound's texture, tone, and dynamics.

-Through reduced listening, Schaeffer developed a large *spectromorphology* that can be used to describe any type of sound.
+Through reduced listening, Schaeffer developed a large *[spectromorphology](https://en.wikipedia.org/wiki/Spectromorphology)* that can be used to describe any type of sound.
 We will not go into the whole system, but instead look at the general characterization of sound objects.
 He suggested three core types:

 - **Impulsive**: Short, percussive sounds (e.g., a click or a drum hit).
 - **Sustained**: Continuous sounds with steady qualities (e.g., a drone or a held note).